STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Experiment

-Figure \ref{figsensitive batchsize} shows the performance comparison of different batch sizes taking values in the range of $20-80$ (Car Hacking) and $1-20$ (ROAD).
-It can be seen that too large or too small batch size will lead to the degradation of intrusion detection performance.
-The F1 score is highest when $B = 40$ (Car Hacking) and $B=5$ (ROAD).
+\textit{2) Sensitivity to number of hidden layer units $h$:} Figure \ref{figsensitiveh} compares performance across different latent space dimensions, ranging from 16 to 64.
+The results reveal that excessively large dimensions lead to a significant decline in F1-Score, likely due to overfitting.
+Conversely, overly small dimensions result in substantial information loss during encoding, severely degrading GCN performance.
+A latent space dimension of $32$ achieves the best F1-Score on both datasets, enabling \textsc{StatGraph} to balance training efficiency and accuracy.

+\textit{3) Sensitivity to batch size:} Figure \ref{figsensitive batchsize} compares performance for batch sizes ranging from (20, 80) on the Car Hacking dataset and (1, 20) on the ROAD dataset.
+The results indicate that both excessively large and small batch sizes degrade intrusion detection performance.
+The highest F1-Score is achieved with a batch size $B$ of $50$ for the Car Hacking dataset and $5$ for the ROAD dataset, respectively.